 Talent fixing the membrane to the tube.

-Place the reaction tube upside down in the chosen buffer [1] and perform dialysis for at least 3 hours, exchanging the buffer twice [2].
+Place the reaction tube upside down in the chosen buffer [1] and perform dialysis for at least 3 hours each time while exchanging the buffer twice [2].
 Make sure to remove any air bubbles trapped between the dialysis membrane and the buffer [3].
 Is it 3 hours for the entire dialysis?
 Or 3 hours after each time the buffer is changed?

 Talent placing the reaction tube in the buffer.